 The Hermon Dunlap Smith Center for the History of Cartography offers a variety of programs, including lectures, conferences, workshops, seminars, institutes, fellowships, and occasional exhibitions.
 These activities advance the study of the history of cartography and promote the use of the Newberry’s extensive cartographic collections by a diverse constituency of scholars, teachers, and the general public.

-Held every two or three years since 1966, the Kenneth Nebenzahl, Jr., Lectures bring together scholars from a wide variety of fields for a series of lectures examining emerging themes in the history of cartography.
-The Newberry also hosts the Chicago Map Society Meetings.
+Held every three years since 1966, the Kenneth Nebenzahl, Jr., Lectures bring together scholars from a wide variety of fields for a series of lectures examining emerging themes in the history of cartography.
+2016 marks the 50th anniversary of the Nebenzahl Lectures.
+The Newberry also hosts the monthly meetings of the Chicago Map Society.
 Founded in 1976, this independent society of map enthusiasts is the oldest such society in North America.
-See Exhibitions on the History of Cartography for more on digital and gallery exhibitions at the Newberry.
+To explore digital and gallery exhibitions at the Newberry, see Exhibitions on the History of Cartography.